Avoid Time Thieves With Contract Lifecycle Management

 What these challenges all have in common is time.
 Slower contract management workflows increase cycle time and contract-related costs.
 As the number of resources required to manage a contract grows, so can the complications.
 Finally, delays in contract execution lengthen the period before you start to benefit from your agreements.

 There are some fundamental issues that slow contract management teams down.
 The good news is that there are also many easy ways to address these frequently-cited issues.
 Here’s how to avoid six common time thieves in contract management.

 1. Reinventing the wheel on every new contract negotiation

 According to the research cited above, almost half of contract managers say the creation, negotiation, and management of contracts is too cumbersome.
 Additionally, forty percent say the repetitive production of contracts is an ongoing challenge.
 If you start from zero with each new contract, you're not only failing to capitalize on the knowledge and successes of previous agreements; you’re also wasting a lot of time.
 One solution could be to leverage existing contracts instead of drafting a new document from scratch.
 For example, standardizing your contracts based on the types of agreements most frequently used will allow you to develop boilerplates applicable to different scenarios.
 Standardization eliminates the challenging of managing dozens of similar agreements with slight variations.
 Using contract lifecycle management software to measure the performance of different types of contracts and contract terms, also allows you to optimize and improve your standard agreement types by identifying the clauses and language that lead to the strongest results.

 2. Getting contracts signed

 From printing to mailing, the act of procuring physical signatures can be a big waste of time and resources.
 E-signatures, on the other hand, are just as legally-enforceable as pen on paper.
-Even better, electronic contract signing speed up contract ratification by allowing instant and secure contract execution from any device.
+Even better, electronic contract signing speeds up contract ratification by allowing instant and secure contract execution from any device.

 3. Chasing after contracts for other departments